 Program Description: The Computer-Aided Drafting and Design program offers instruction in the drafting procedures, materials, manufacturing processes, and science and mathematics that is needed by the technician or engineering assistant in the field.
-You will receive theoretical and practical experiences in drafting principles, drafting skills, CAD Drafting (AUTOCAD) manufacturing processes, and machine and tool design.
+You will receive theoretical and practical experiences in drafting principles, drafting skills, CAD Drafting (AUTOCAD, SolidWorks, Chief Architect, FeatureCAM) manufacturing processes, and machine and tool design.
 The program contains general education courses to assist you in social and business communications and to prepare you to meet the obligations of a citizen in the American democratic society.

-Program Requirements: To receive a Diploma in Computer-Aided Drafting and Design you must complete a minimum of 92 credits with a grade point average of 2.00 or better.
-The 92 credits are distributed according to the following outline.
+Program Requirements: To receive a Diploma in Computer-Aided Drafting and Design you must complete a minimum of 91 credits with a grade point average of 2.00 or better.
+The 91 credits are distributed according to the following outline.
 This outline represents a typical order of courses taken by full-time day students.
 Part-time students may take courses in any desired sequence, except for hyphenated courses or others requiring prerequisites.

-Firet Con nector Hours Lab Hours Course Credit
+prerequis l ecture Hours Lab Hours Course Credit

-11131 001 103101
+First Sem ester

-SDV 100 College Success Skills s 1 0 1
+SDV 100 College Success Skills 1 0 1

 ITE 115 Intro to Comp.

-Appl. & Concepts 2 2 4
+Appl. & Conce ots 3 2 4

 DRF 114 Drafting I 1 9 4

 MEC 100 Intro. to Engineering 1 2 2

 MAC 131 Mach.
 Technology 1 3 2

 ENG 131 Tech.
 Report Writing 3 0 3

-Total 9 16 16
+Total 10 16 16

+Second S emester

 DRF 115 Drafting II 1 9 4

-MTH 115 Technical Math I 4 0 4
+MTH 115 Technical Math I 3 0 3

-MEC 111 Materials for Industry 3 2 3
+MEC 111 Materials for Industry 3 0 3 3 3

 MEC 126 Computer Programming 2 2 3

 CIV 170 Principles in Surveying 2 3 3

 Total 11 14 16